mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

   ---

-  If you decide to KEEP the navigation bar you mustn't forget to set up extra buttons if NEEDED, as it will only have a HOME ("return to index") button and the **always present static About and GitHub buttons!**
+  If you decide to **KEEP** the navigation bar you mustn't forget to set up extra buttons **IF NEEDED**, as it will only have a HOME ("return to index") button and the **always present static About and GitHub buttons!**

-  If you call/use this block EMPTY it will remove the default non-static HOME ("return to index") button!
+  If you call/use this block **EMPTY** it will remove the default non-static HOME ("return to index") button!

   **RECOMMENDED:**
-  Add no more than 2 buttons with not so many characters in them as it will cause overflow on high zoom & small screen widths!
+  Add no more than 2 buttons with not so many characters in them as it will cause overflow on high zoom in & small screen widths!

-  *Of course, you can add as many buttons as you like, but you will have to adjust/overwrite the CSS for the default navigation so that everything looks nice and in place!*
+  > *Of course, you can add as many buttons as you like, but you will have to adjust/overwrite the CSS for the default navigation so that everything looks nice and in place!*

   **IMPORTANT:**
   \- Always add `class="nav-item"` to all the `<li>` tags.
   \- Always add `class="nav-most-right` to the `<li>` tag on the last/most right button.
 It sets part of the separating line between the left non-static buttons and the right static buttons (About & GitHub).

-  > *Do not call/use this block EMPTY unless you want to COMPLETELY **remove** all the non-static buttons.*
+  > **DO NOT** call/use this block EMPTY unless you want to COMPLETELY **remove** all the non-static buttons.*

   ```jinja
   {# Set up additional navigation buttons if NEEDED, else REMOVE this block #}